The Best WordPress Optimization Plugins + Practices to Improve Performance in 2026!

 4. Audit Third-Party Scripts, Remove, Don’t Just Delay

 Delaying third-party scripts is standard WordPress performance tuning advice.
-The expert move is auditing them first.
+The expert move is to audit them first.
 Use WebPageTest’s waterfall view to measure every external request’s contribution to Total Blocking Time.

 If a chat widget or heatmap tool is adding 400ms for marginal value, remove it entirely.
 A delayed, slow script is still a slow script, and no WordPress optimization plugin eliminates that cost for you.